byexamples/byexample/README.rst

 Go ahead, fork this project and start to hack it.
 Run ``make test`` to ensure that everything is working as expected and then propose your Pull Request!

-There are some interesting areas where you can contribute like
+There are some interesting areas where you can contribute like:

  - add support to new languages (Javascript, Julia, just listen to you heart)
  - add more examples.
 How do you use ``byexample``?
 Give us your feedback!